 - Applicants must be willing to complete the course work.
 About one hour of pre-course effort is required of successful applicants.
-Additionally, two to three hours of homework effort will be required between the two days of the course
+Additionally, about two hours of homework effort will be required in the week between the two days of the course

-$95 for postdoctoral scholars or clinical research fellows
+$95 for UCSF postdoctoral scholars or clinical research fellows

 $375 for eligible registrants not affiliated with UCSF